purema4/fastds-tutorial/README.md

 ```

-Note : For compatibilities/accessibilities/simplicites against hardware and env. requirements, tensoflow and pytorch are configured without AVX and Cuda.
+Note : For compatibilities/accessibilities/simplicites against hardware and env. requirements, tensorflow and pytorch are configured without AVX and Cuda.